 Shopify is fast becoming the destination for small businesses looking to sell their products online.
 They provide numerous tutorials and guides to create your website.
 All Shopify stores use https by default so you don’t have to do anything to avoid the Chrome security warning.

 Shopify also offers a free trial so that you can test out the features and create a storefront that will make you money.

-- Use our link: Create a free Shopify trial
+- Use our affiliate link: Create a free Shopify trial

 Set Up HTTPS Now, Don’t Wait

 This Chrome security warning will surely catch many businesses by surprise.
 You can stay ahead of the game by using the techniques above to get your website ready for Google’s July 2018 release of Chrome 68.

 This is not something to put off till later.
 The Chrome security warning will scare off your customers and prospects.

 If your website remains unsecured, you will see a dramatic drop in your website traffic once this Chrome update is released.